-You will need to study about the paintings beginning from simple wall drawings of Pre-historic times to the mural paintings of ancient-medieval times, the miniatures of the Delhi-Sultanate/Mughal era, the Company Paintings of colonial times and the folk paintings spread over the various states.
+In Art and Culture syllabus for UPSC, You will need to study about the paintings beginning from simple wall drawings of Pre-historic times to the mural paintings of ancient-medieval times, the miniatures of the Delhi-Sultanate/Mughal era, the Company Paintings of colonial times and the folk paintings spread over the various states.
 Reading about the various schools of painting is also important.
 The Ajanta-Ellora paintings are particularly popular with the UPSC, with 2 questions been asked in recent years.

-Architecture is the most crucial topic amongst all in this subject.
+Architecture is the most crucial topic amongst all in this Indian Art and Culture UPSC subject.
 Having a thorough understanding and knowledge of the various temples, shrines, palaces, forts etc is extremely important from the exam point of view.
 Cover architecture systematically by going from one period to another.
 Cover the golden periods of architecture in detail like the Mauryan, Gupta, Delhi Sultanate, Cholas and Mughals.

-c.
-Literature, Language and Philosophy
+3. Literature, Language and Philosophy

 Here you should combine the study of Indian literature with the schools of philosophy and the languages.
-This is because they are related and studying them together will be beneficial in note making.
+This is because they are related and studying them together will be beneficial in note-making.

 Cover the ancient texts like Vedas and Upanishads, classic Sanskrit and Dravidian literature as well as books written by various kings and their court poets.
 From the point of view of philosophy, you must have an overview of the basic points of each major school.

-d.
-Dance forms
+4. Dance forms

-In dance forms you need to study about the eight main classical dances as well as folk dances of various states.
+In dance forms, you need to study about the eight main classical dances as well as folk dances of various states.
 Just note down the place of origin, the main aspects of the dance (props used, stories they are based on etc.) and the occasion on which they are performed.
 You can also do a cursory reading of famous personalities.

-Indian music is a fairly vast topic can be time consuming to study everything in detail.
-You can focus on reading the difference between Hindustani and Carnatic music, the various folk music prevalent in the country and important musical instruments (a question was asked on the same in the Mains)
+Indian music is a fairly vast topic can be time-consuming to study everything in detail.
+You can focus on reading the difference between Hindustani and Carnatic music, the various folk music prevalent in the country and important musical instruments (a question was asked on the same in the Mains).

-d.
-Theatre and Puppetry
+6. Theatre and Puppetry

 Read about the Sanskrit theatre as well as the theatre forms popular in different states.
-For puppetry you can read about the four categories of puppetry- string, shadow, glove and rod puppets.
+For puppetry, you can read about the four categories of puppetry- string, shadow, glove and rod puppets.
 It must be noted that not many questions have been asked from this topic but given the UPSC’s unpredictable nature this certainly cannot be ignored.